UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 toc_mdlink: azs-how-create-spn-powershell.md
 ---

-# How to create a service principal name for Azure Stack - PowerShell
+# How to create a service principal name for Azure Stack using PowerShell

 This document explains how to create a service principal name to manage Azure and Azure Stack using PowerShell.